SEilers/UFEDLib/README.md

 I am opening this repostitory at this early stage to give the forensic community a chance to comment.
 If you would like to participate in the development feel free to contact me.

+First release will be when following items (modelTypes) are feature complete:
+- Call
+- Chat
+- Contact

 ## Usage
 This is assuming you already have unzipped the "report.xml" file from the ufdr image.
 Then you can parse the chats of the report in your application like follows: